devsecfranklin/1337-Noms-The-Hacker-Cookbook/hacker_cookbook/templates/desserts/keto_marbled_turtle_cheesecake/keto_marbled_turtle_cheesecake.md

 A Pinch of Salt
 1 Cup Pecans, roughly chopped

-Recipe:
+## Recipe

 1. Crust- Preheat oven to 375 Degrees
 2. Combine all ingredients well (I just used my hands to mix it because it’s easier than using a mixer or hand mixer)
 3. Press the mix firmly into the bottom of your springform pan.
 4. Bake for 8 minutes then let cool

+### Filling Directions

-Filling- Preheat oven to 350 Degrees, lightly grease the sides of your springform pan and place on baking sheet
+Preheat oven to 350 Degrees, lightly grease the sides of your springform pan and place on baking sheet

 1. Beat the cream cheese until it is nice and fluffy (about 3 minutes)
 2. Beat in the sweetener, sour cream, and vanilla.
 Mix for about 3 minutes.